-Heather Smith is the Executive Director of the ACLU of South Dakota, North Dakota, and Wyoming.
-She joined the ACLU in 2013 as Communications Director and has been in her current position since 2014.
+Heather Smith is the executive director of the ACLU of South Dakota, North Dakota, and Wyoming.

-Prior to joining the ACLU, Heather worked as an attorney in Queensland, Australia and as an immigration attorney in Boise, Idaho.
-During her time in Idaho, Heather launched a new statewide organization with the Western Organization Resource Council’s leading community members to create public policy change in their local communities.
+Prior to joining the ACLU, Heather worked in private practice as an attorney in Queensland, Australia, and as an immigration attorney in Boise, Idaho.
+While in Idaho, Heather volunteered on a legal panel for the ACLU of Idaho and assisted an incarcerated Iranian transgender woman with her application for asylum.
+She also launched a new statewide organization with the Western Organization of Resource Council’s leading community members to create public policy change in their local communities on conservation issues.

-She's a graduate of Charles Darwin University and holds a law degree from James Cook University with honors.
+Heather is a graduate of Charles Darwin University and holds a law degree from James Cook University with honors and an interest/thesis on the rights of displaced persons.
 She is also a 2012 graduate of the Western Institute of Leadership Development with the Western States Center in Portland, Oregon.
-Heather coordinated and led a panel discussion titled “Civil Liberties and Human Rights at Standing Rock” at the 2016 Annual ACLU Conference and participated in a panel discussion on protestor rights with the Department of Justice and Federal Bureau of Investigation.
+Heather coordinated and led a panel discussion titled “Civil Liberties and Human Rights at Standing Rock” at the 2016 ACLU Conference and participated in a panel discussion on protestor rights with the Department of Justice and Federal Bureau of Investigation.